 Looking at our problems from this perspective, and allowing our unfelt feelings to surface, will give us a lot more insight.
 But we won’t be able to avoid re-experiencing the hurt of our inner child, even if generally we were also happy as a kid.
 It’s possible we were both happy and unhappy, so the happy parts may be valid; we’re not deceiving ourselves.

-We might be well aware of the parts that went right, but the parts that hurt, where we didn’t receive what we longed for—we didn’t even quite know what that was—we’re not aware of.
-We took the situation for granted; we didn’t know what was missing—didn’t even know anything was missing.
+We might be well aware of the parts that went right.
+But the parts that hurt, where we didn’t receive what we longed for—we didn’t even quite know what that was—we’re not aware of.
+We took the situation for granted, because we didn’t know what was missing.
+We didn’t even know anything was missing.
 If we want to proceed in our spiritual growth, we have to bring all this up to the light and feel the suffering we pushed out of sight.
 Then we’ll be able to see our current problems in their true light.

 During this process, we will want to reflect on memories of situations with our parents.
 How did we really feel about them?
 What was it that hurt?
-We will discover that our hurts haven’t been forgotten at all.
+We will discover that we haven’t forgotten our hurts at all.
 But we must go beyond intellectual knowledge of our memories and recreations.
 We must go into our feelings and work our way all the way through to the other side.

 Then later we will come to see how we set the whole painful current-day scenario up, in our attempt to right the painful wrong of our childhood.
 But first we’ll need to work through the weeds of all the overlaying emotions that cover up our old hurts.
 Until we do that, we can’t come to any better understanding about the past.
 We won’t be able to recognize the similarities between our parents and the people who hurt us, a pain we need to also experience and let go of on our road to dissolving and healing this conflict.
-By releasing the pain we feel now, which is inextricably bound to the hurt of then, we’ll see how we thought we had to choose this situation or admit defeat.
+We need to release the pain we feel now, which is inextricably bound to the hurt of then.
+Then we’ll see how we thought we had to choose this situation or admit defeat.

 Some of us are not yet aware that this pain and struggle even exists.
 In this case, we’ll need to address how we’ve been putting on blinders.
 It will be helpful to understand that the pain hurts more when we are unaware of it.
 Ignoring it won’t make it go away, and it won’t make things better.

-Such a head-in-the-sand strategy has been chosen because the conflict was, in the past, too much for us to look at.
+We have chosen such a head-in-the-sand strategy because the conflict was, in the past, too much for us to look at.
 But in the long run, a hidden conflict does as much damage, if not more, than one we know about.
 We can turn our painful feelings into healthy growing pains whenever we become ready to rid ourselves of the bitterness and tension we’ve been hiding.